What is Cystic Fibrosis?

-Cystic Fibrosis is an inherited disease, which means you get the genes of the condition at the time of birth.
+Cystic Fibrosis is a genetically inherited disease, which means you get the genes of the condition at the time of birth.

 Mucus is a substance that assists the organs of our bodies to function correctly.
 In a healthy condition, the mucus is thin and slimy.
-But, a person with cystic fibrosis produces very thick and sticky mucus.
+But, a person with this condition produces very thick and sticky mucus.

-Due to its accumulation, the respiratory tract blocks which cause serious breathing difficulties.
+Due to mucus in the lungs, the respiratory tract gets blocked, which causes serious breathing problems and lung infections.

 What Causes Cystic Fibrosis?

 A mutation in the gene CFTR causes CF or Cystic Fibrosis.

 CFTR is a gene that commands for creation of a channel that transports chloride ions back and forth between the cells.
 Chloride ions are negatively charged particles that monitor the water circulation in the tissue.

 Insufficient amounts of water in the tissue make the mucus thick and sticky.

 To cause CF, a child needs to inherit one copy of the gene CFTR from each of the parents.
 Inheritance of one copy doesn’t lead to the development of CF in the child.
 But, he acts as a carrier and can pass on the gene to offspring.

 Cystic fibrosis symptoms rely on the fierceness of the disease and the affected organs.